Johncci/rock-paper-scissors-lizard-spock-game/README.md

 * **Wireframes**

  * The following images are the wireframe created for the main page and the rules page.
-I gave consideration to using a wireframe tool such as Balsamiq wireframing but instead I opted to wireframe the game using pencil and paper.
+I gave consideration to using a wireframe tool but instead I opted to wireframe the game using pencil and paper.
 The design is relatively simple and only one page required more than a single box so this is my reasoning behind using this method.

  * **Main Page**